mujammilsaifi/quizeapp/README.md

 # quizeapp
-i develop a quize app using python django framework
+I developed a quiz app using Python Django framework.